-In May 2008, we entered into a management agreement with Safety Management and in May 2015, we entered into a management agreement with Safe Bulkers Management, pursuant to which our Managers provided us with our executive officers, technical, administrative, commercial and certain other services.
+(14) A period time charter of 5 years at a daily gross charter rate of \$13,800 for the first two years and a gross daily charter rate linked to the BPI-82 5TC times agreement with Safe Bulkers Management, pursuant to which our Managers provided us with our executive officers, technical, administrative, commercial and certain other services.
 Each of these management agreements expired on May 28, 2018.
 In May 2018, we entered into new Management Agreements, pursuant to which our Managers continue to provide us with technical, administrative, commercial and certain other services.
-Each of the Management Agreements was effective as of May 29, 2018 and has an initial three-year term which may be extended on a three-year basis up to two times.
+Each of the Management Agreements was effective as of May 29, 2018 and had an initial three-year term which could be extended on a three-year basis on May 29, 2021 and May 29, 2024 upon mutual agreement with the Managers.
+On May 29, 2021, the Company and the Managers agreed to extend the term of the Management Agreements until May 28, 2024.
 Our arrangements with our Managers and their performance are reviewed by our board of directors.
 Our management team collectively referred to in this annual report as our "executive officers," provide strategic management for our company and also supervise the management of our day-to-day operations by our Managers.
 Our Managers report to us and our board of directors through our executive officers.
 The Management Agreements with our Managers have a maximum expiration date in May 2027 and we expect to enter into new agreements with the Managers upon their expiration.
 The terms of any such new agreements have not yet been determined.
-Pursuant to the Management Agreements, in return for providing such services our Managers receive a ship management fee of \in 875 per day per vessel and one of our Managers receives an annual ship management fee of \in 8 million.
-Our Managers also receive a commission of 1.0% based on the contract price of any vessel sold by it on our behalf, and a commission of 1.0% based on the contract price of any vessel sold by it on our behalf, and a commission of 1.0% based on the contract price of any vessel sold by it on our behalf, and a commission of 1.0% based on the contract price of any vessel bought by it on our behalf, including the acquisition of each of our contracted newbuilds.
-We also pay our Managers a supervision fee of \$550,000 per newbuild, of which 50% is payable upon the signing of the relevant supervision agreement, and 50% upon successful completion of the sea trials of each newbuild, which we capitalize, for the on-premises supervision by selected engineers and others on the Managers' staff of newbuilds we have agreed to acquire pursuant to shipbuilding contracts, memoranda of agreement, or otherwise.